HyperviewHQ/simple_sensor_report/README.md

 instance_url = 'https://example.hyperviewhq.com'
 ```

+# Defaults
+Data for the first 50 assets (ordered by id) is downloaded by default.
+Sensor data for a maximum of 250 assets can be downloaded at any one time.
+This can be controlled with the **limit** command line option.
+More data can be downloaded by using the **offset** command line option to page through assets.

+Using the combination of limit and offset, data from thousands of assets can be downloaded.

 # Limitations

 - Only numeric sensors are supported at this time
 - Daily summary data can be fetched one month at a time (e.g. 2023-2 for February 2023 data)